DrBlackross/Jetson-Based-relearning-cryptobot-for-kraken/README.md

 [transformer-base-Ai-kraken](http://https://github.com/DrBlackross/transformer-base-Ai-kraken "transformer-base-Ai-kraken")

-## This Script is a sophisticated AI-powered cryptocurrency trading bot featuring **double optimization**, **fee-aware trading**, and **real-time web dashboard**.
+## This Script is a AI-powered cryptocurrency trading bot in python featuring **double optimization**, **fee-aware trading**, and **real-time web dashboard**.
 Built with Transformer architecture and optimized for aggressive trading strategies on a Jetson Nano Orin.

 ## Key things:
-Jetson Nano: You might need to build some packages from source CUDA Support: PyTorch should automatically detect your Jetson's GPU
+Jetson Nano: You might need to build some packages from source CUDA Support: PyTorch should (keyword) automatically detect your Jetson's GPU
 Memory: The bot is optimized for Jetson's limited RAM

 ## 🚀 Features